Lasereyepop/hacktech26/README.md

 | PyTorch      | ≥ 2.1                  | CPU is fine; CUDA / Apple MPS auto-detected |
 | Node.js      | ≥ 18                   | For the Next.js dashboard                   |
 | `npm`        | ≥ 9                    | npm workspaces                              |

+---

+## Product overview

+### SkyNet — the shared base model

+SkyNet is the shared attention foundation model in this repo.
+It predicts:

+- saliency heatmaps
+- ordered scanpaths / gaze sequences
+- fixations with dwell estimates

+Those outputs are the common primitive used by both products.

+### Taste Lab — design intelligence

+Taste Lab is the product-facing design application.
+It pairs a Figma-style canvas with SkyNet so teams can simulate user attention on designs before shipping.

+### IronSite Spatial Intelligence — construction analytics

+IronSite applies the same attention model to construction workflows.
+Instead of asking *what will a user notice in this interface?*, it asks *what is a worker attending to, and what does that imply about task state?*

+From predicted attention patterns, the IronSite surfaces derive:

+- activity classification from gaze speed
+- engagement and focus from center bias
+- work-cycle counting from repeating attention loops
+- productivity and task-complexity signals from temporal gaze structure

+See [`ironsite/README.md`](ironsite/README.md) for the construction-specific demo and findings.

 **The trained checkpoint** ships in this repo at: